Ludwinic1/purviewautomation/docs/index.md

 ```

 ## **Delete All Assets in a Collection**
+!!!
+Important
+    **The Service Principal or user that authenticated/connected to Purview would need to be listed as a Data Curator on the collection in order to delete assets in that collection.
+For more info, see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)**

 ```Python
 client.delete_collection_assets(collection_names="My First Collection")
 ```

 ## **Delete All Assets in Multiple Collections**
+!!!
+Important
+    **The Service Principal or user that authenticated/connected to Purview would need to be listed as a Data Curator on the collection in order to delete assets in that collection.
+For more info, see: [Purview Roles](https://learn.microsoft.com/en-us/azure/purview/catalog-permissions)**

 ```Python
 collections = ["Random Collection", "hierarchy sub2"]
 client.delete_collection_assets(collection_names=collections)